asvd/helios-kernel/README.md

 be enough, garbage collector should (hopefully) do the rest.

-### How to convert an existing JavaScript library to a Kernel module
+### How to convert an existing library to a Kernel module

 If you have a library of any format, it usually defines a set of routines which should be used from the outside later.
 In most of the